domschl/symlisp/README.md

 ## Symbolics steps

-### Phase 1: Core Expression Representation and Basic Simplification Infrastructure
+### Phase 1: [DONE] Core Expression Representation and Basic Simplification Infrastructure

-1. Define Expression Structure & Predicates:
+1. [DONE] Define Expression Structure & Predicates:

 - Solidify how expressions are represented (your S-expressions are a good start: (+ x 1), (* a b), (^ x 2)).
 - Create helper predicates: